 1.10 - Can I use OpenBSD as a desktop system?

-This question is often asked in exactly this manner -- with no
+This question is often asked in exactly this manner, with no explanation

 The only person who can answer that question is you, as it depends on